220 8th Ave. N.

 Mission, Vision, Educational Philosophy

-provides quality cultural, academic, and vocational education and services for the Mandan, Hidatsa and Arikara Nation.
+Nueta Hidatsa Sahnish College (NHSC) provides quality cultural, academic, and vocational education and services for the Mandan, Hidatsa and Arikara Nation.
 Using this mission to guide its activities, the college works to enhance the quality of life, positive identities, and leadership of its students.
-FBCC further endeavors to develop its own financial strength and diversity as an institution, and become a leader among the tribal college movement.
+NHSC further endeavors to develop its own financial strength and diversity as an institution, and become a leader among the tribal college movement.

 The college is also one of twenty-nine tribal colleges granted 1994 Land Grant Institution status.